Qi-Yangsjtu/LSPCQA/README.md

-# LSPCQA-and-ResSCNN
+# LSPCQA
-Database and code will be released soon!
+Database will be released soon!